matthew-brett/asterisk-blog/content/xfree-is-forked.md

 reverted to the old license in September 1998, and formed a new consortium for X stewardship called X.Org in 1999 ([^wp-x-history][^xorg-consortium]).
 X.Org (the consortium) went on to supervise the releases of the X reference implementation.
-XFree86 joined X.Org as an honorary member in the same year.
+XFree86 joined the X.Org consortium as an honorary member in the same year.

 [^xorg-consortium]: <http://web.archive.org/web/20030402160332/http://www.x.org/XOrg_background.html>